-Leighton McIntosh, known professionally as 'Geckor' is a Scottish visual artist, designer and animator.
+Geckor is the working alias for Leighton McIntosh, a Scotland–based visual artist, designer, and animator.
 As a child, Leighton always carried a strong passion for sketching and painting, particularly drawing inspiration from iconic cartoons.
-Fast forward the years and that passion has spiralled into the forms of acrylic painting, graphic design and animation.
+Fast forward the years and Geckor is an internationally represented artist, whose passion has spiraled into the forms of acrylic painting, design, and animation.

-Leighton's art and brand has allowed him to collaborate with other well established brands, particularly within the fashion space, resulting in the release of limited edition merchandise and collaborative exhibitions.
+Geckor's art and brand have allowed him to collaborate with other well-established brands, particularly within the fashion space, resulting in the release of limited-edition merchandise and collaborative exhibitions.

 Neap is an original character that allows me to express and visually communicate certain narratives through painting and animation.
 His relaxed domineer and posture depicts the way I approach art and parts of life in general.

 The 'SUN' imagery is an evolving interpretation of my original spiral that further communicates the feel of my work.
-The symbol is a homage to my Caribbean roots and conveys feelings of warmth, positivity, and zeal.
+The symbol is a homage to my Caribbean roots and conveys feelings of warmth and relaxation.
 It features in many of the animations as a visual symbol that connects the physical work and the visual world I've created.

 Attitude is like a pair of glasses.
 They are the lens through which we percieve the world.
 One of my goals through art is to encourage people to see life through clear and optimistic glasses, compared to actively looking for the negatives.
 Both types of people can look at the exact same event and see completely different things, The glasses are a visual reminder to strive towards always finding the brightness in situations instead of searching for the clouds.